ndnquang2010/OS_SCH_04_Project/README.md

 This repository stores source code, documents and development progress for the Operating System course project.

 ## Structure
-- src: source code
+- CODE: source code
-- docs: report and documentation
+- DOCS: report and documentation
-- progress: weekly work progress
+- PPTX: presentation